 Training Survey Example #1 – Free Text Survey

-This type of survey is great for letting learners speak their own mind.
+This type of survey is great for letting respondents speak their own mind.
 The main issue with using free text surveys, however, is that it lacks a quantitative component.

 You can also use this in post-course surveys.
 You can ask about their favorite or least-favorite aspects of the course.

-Creating a free text survey question in the lesson editor is simple.
-You only need to specify the question.
+How to create a free text survey question in the lesson editor is simple.
+You only need to specify the questionnaire.
 Optionally, you can set text length limits on students’ answers.